npmcdn-to-unpkg-bot/pokedex/README.md

 # Pokedex

 I created a pokedex with react.
 It's database is just a .json file.
 I did all read/write/edit operations by manipulating filesystem.
+The listed pokemons range from #1 to #151.

 ## To use
 ```